 [Z100][VMM][D]: VM XXX successfully monitored: STATE=a CPU=13.08 MEMORY=16777216 NETRX=31621747954 NETTX=6476584120

 However, Sunstone doesn't display anymore individual VM stats (which is expected)

 #1 Updated by Ruben S. Montero about 2 years ago

 This is for disabling OpenNebula polling each VM individually.
 The default behavior is to gather monitor data from the host information.
 This is not disable with this command but removing the probe from the monitor probe directory.

 #3 Updated by Ruben S. Montero about 2 years ago

 Not out of the box.
 You can however modify the poll probe to only send the VM state information.
 I'm moving this to request to evaluate this feature for a future version.
 Could you elaborate a bit about your use case (i.e. no wanting to write monitor data in the database)?

-#5 Updated by Mariano Guezuraga almost 2 years ago
+#5 Updated by Mariano Guezuraga about 2 years ago

 We have other ways to monitor VMs (sending metrics to graphite, for example).
 Right now we have ~1400 VMs running and these probes are generating a lot of data in MySQL binlogs as 'REPLACE INTO vm_pool' / 'REPLACE INTO history' queries: